 As a family physician in Edmonton, many of the issues I see on a daily basis are the results of these lifestyle behaviours.
 Until recently, family physicians although important resources for people have had limited ability to change people’s behaviour.

 Novel ideas to support people in their efforts to living healthy lives is needed.
 Send me your ideas!

 What is CHANGE?

-The CHANGE program, created by leading health professionals at Metabolic Syndrome www.metabolicsyndromecanada.ca, is a team based approach of integrating nutrition and exercise interventions into primary care settings.
+The CHANGE program, created by leading health professionals at Metabolic Syndrome www.metabolicsyndromecanada.ca, is a team-based approach to integrating nutrition and exercise interventions into primary care settings.
 By adding dietitians and kinesiologists into primary care settings to work collaboratively alongside family doctors, we can support patients through an effective yet personalized program.
-CHANGE has been tested in three different Canadian primary care setting and is currently working to expand to other clinics across the country.
+CHANGE has been tested in three different Canadian primary care settings and is currently working to expand to other clinics across the country.

 Dr. Doug Klein is an Associate Professor with the Department of Family Medicine at the University of Alberta.
 His research experience has included both qualitative and quantitative research methods.
 He has strong connections to primary care physicians through his work with Primary Care Networks in Alberta.
 Dr. Klein is the Director of CHANGE ALBERTA, a multi-disciplinary research team that has several ongoing research and health promotion projects based in primary care in Alberta.

 - Lee Green, Family Medicine, University of Alberta

 - Denise Campbell-Scherer, Family Medicine, University of Alberta